 - Bake it in a preheated 110 C oven for one hour, or until it is crispy and golden.

-- Heat milk and cream with the spices, in a medium saucepan, over medium heat, stirring once or twice, just until steaming.
-Turn off the heat, cover pan, and let spices steep in and impart their flavors for 1 hour.
+- Heat milk and cream with the spices, in a medium saucepan, over medium heat, stirring once or twice.
+One it starts to bubble, turn off the heat, cover the saucepan, and let spices steep in and impart their flavors for 30 minutes.

 - Beat the eggs and sugar together until light and fluffy.